Arnold Diffusion in Multi-Dimensional Convex Billiards: The Scattering Map of a Normally Hyperbolic Invariant Manifold: Definitions

+Suppose the map $F$ is exact symplectic.
 Recall that a number is said to be Diophantine if it is sufficiently poorly approximable by rationals.
 Suppose the boundary curves $\gamma^{\pm}$ of the cylinder $A$ are KAM curves, meaning the restriction of the time-1 shift of the flow to $\gamma^{\pm}$ is smoothly conjugate to a rotation by a Diophantine angle.
-KAM theory implies that they survive all $C^4$-small perturbations (see e.g. Appendix 8 of \cite{arnol1978mathematical}).
-Combining this with Fenichel theory ensures the persistence of the cylinder $A$ under such small perturbations.
+KAM theory implies that they survive all exact symplectic $C^4$-small perturbations (see e.g. Appendix 8 of \cite{arnol1978mathematical}) of an exact symplectic map.
+We can extend the normally hyperbolic invariant manifold $A$ to an open normally hyperbolic invariant manifold $A'$.
+Due to Fenichel theory, the open cylinder $A'$ persists under small perturbations, and due to KAM theory the boundary curves of $A$ persist as invariant curves of the exact symplectic map on the perturbed open cylinder.
+If $A$ is a 2-dimensional manifold, this implies the persistence of the cylinder $A$ under small exact symplectic perturbations.
 Moreover the leaves of the strong stable and strong unstable foliations have smooth dependence on the corresponding point in $A$, and so the perturbed foliations will be close to those of the unperturbed system.
 Therefore the perturbed stable and unstable manifolds themselves will be close to the unperturbed invariant manifolds.
 This reasoning also implies that a tranverse homoclinic intersection of stable and unstable manifolds remains transverse under small perturbations \cite{hirsch1977invariant}.

 It is clear that if $B$ is a homoclinic cylinder, then so too is $F^n(B)$ for any $n \in \mathbb{Z}$.
 The following identities are an immediate consequence of the invariance \eqref{eq_invariantfoliations} of the strong stable and strong unstable foliations: